Cornell University Library

 Part II: Secure Your Accounts

-But for your most important accounts, you may want to create your own memorable, strong passwords, and keep them out of your password manager.
+But for your most important accounts, you may want to create your own memorable, strong passwords yourself, and keep them out of your password manager.
 You may also want to enable two-factor authentication for these most important accounts.

-Have I Been Pwned?
-A safe, free tool that allows you to see if your email address(es) has been a username in any known credential hacks.
+Have I Been Pwned? is a safe, free tool that allows you to see if your email address(es) has been a username in any known credential hacks.

 Why You Need a Password Manager.
 Yes, You., A. Cunningham (2021).
 Wirecutter: The New York Times